maks/UartBridge/README.md

 The point of this app is to bridge Uart data read from a Uart (serial port) device connected to an Android devices USB port through to a network socket.

-The initial primary usa-case is to allow a Vario/GPS instrument to be used by XCSoar/Tophat on Android devices where XCSoar/Tophat do not support using Androids USB Host APIs to read from usb-attached varios that provide NMEA sentences via a serial (UART) connection over USB.
+The initial primary use-case is to allow a Vario/GPS instrument to be used by XCSoar/Tophat on Android devices where XCSoar/Tophat do not support using Androids USB Host APIs to read from usb-attached varios that provide NMEA sentences via a serial (UART) connection over USB.
 But XCSoar/Tophat do have the functionality to read the data from a TCP network port.